 When Royal Berkshire Trust identified a gap in black and minority ethnicity (BAME) senior leaders at the trust they specifically invited and encouraged BAME staff to take up the offer of a senior leadership apprenticeship.
 View the briefing.

-For more information about how you can build a diverse workforce visit our pages on recruiting from your community.
+For more information about how you can build a diverse workforce visit our pages on recruiting from your community, diversity and inclusion and accessible recruitment.
 This section includes schools and community engagement, and recruiting from underrepresented community groups include care leavers, carers, people from different cultural communities and LGBT+ people.
 We also have dedicated web pages for supporting disabled apprentices, young people and those choosing to work longer.

 Stay up to date with apprenticeship policy, sign up to our education and training newsletter